beykyle/omplib/README.md

 Or, even easier, to build the code and install the module all at once, run:

 ```
-python setup.py
+python setup.py -j
 ```

-or,
+with j being the number of cores to build on, or,

 ```
 pip install .
 ```
+in the main project directory.
 Now you can simply:
 ```
+import omplib
+# do stuff
 ```

-in the main project directory.
 See `/examples` for example `Python` scripts using the module.

 ## dependencies